SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 docker images
 ~~~

+> Note:
-> Docker internally runs on a client/server architecture.
+> > Docker internally runs on a client/server architecture.
 In particular, when you run docker build, it creates a tar file of the directory you specify, sends that tar file across a socket to the Docker daemon, and unpacks it there.
 (True even on a totally local system.)

 ~~~
 docker run -itd -port 3000:80 --name website myweb